Holmes7/holmes7.github.io/src/pages/posts/death-note-and-me.md

 I wondered: What if I’d let my ego win?
 What if I’d stayed stubborn, just to prove I was right, and never watched the show?

 Eventually, my friend would’ve stopped insisting.
-But who would’ve lost?
+But who really loses?
+Is it my friend, who would finally realize his favorite show was bad and concede?
+Or is it the creators, who might cast real actors next time?

-I would have.
+Lol, it would obviously be me.
 If I’d died without experiencing something this incredible, it would’ve been my loss, and mine alone.

 ## A Turning Point